I did spend three minutes trying to think of a more clever title but I just couldn’t come up with one. I’m open to suggestions. Also, long post ahead.

 And another angle:

 All of this tree talk got me understanding our back yard better.
-Our other neighbors to the back have two huge apple trees in that want to come party with us.
-Can you blame them?
-You guys?
-Anyway, they drop a ton of fruit into our yard.
+Our other neighbors to the back have two huge apple trees that hang over to our side.
+They drop a ton of fruit into our yard.
 The squirrels and the birds have a hay day over the apples.
-Seeing how we spent a few hundred dollars to encourage squirrels NOT to come over to our house to play, I periodically go and gather them up (have eaten and rotten) for the compost bin.
-Amelie has been helping me and yes, she tried to eat an especially slimy one.
+Seeing how we spent a few hundred dollars to encourage squirrels NOT to come over to our house to play, I periodically go and gather them up (half eaten and rotten) for the compost bin.
+Amelie has been helping me and yes, she tried to eat an especially gross one.
 Yuck!
-Also, the apple branches are so big and sun hungry that they reach across our yard and almost touch our deck!
+Also, the apple branches are so big and sun hungry that they reach across our yard and can almost touch our deck!
 I do love the foliage but next summer it might be nice to trim them back.
 They provide so much shade that the shrubs that line our side of the fence are doing terribly so that’s another reason to tame them.
-But that is for next summer!
+But that is for next summer and when we can get the neighbor’s permission.
 For now, I’m enjoying this huge step towards some flora sanity.

 So how much did all of this tree work cost?
 We haven’t gotten the official invoice but it’ll be around $1300.
 It was certainly not a small project.
 Luckily we’ve been planning this so even though it was costly, I am glad we put a little money into the outside of the house this year.
-I’d still like to fertilize and get our deck fixed up with new railings, remove the walk to the hot tub and get some boards re-secured.
-I imagine that will be spendy undertaking…
+I’d still like to fertilize and get our deck fixed up with new railings, remove the walkway to the hot tub and get some boards re-secured.
+I imagine that will be spendy undertaking but we’ll see.

 You know what else was a spendy undertaking that we didn’t plan for?
 Our new washer and dryer fiasco…more on that someday.